Red Beans Parade Honors a Culinary Tradition

 Most New Orleans restaurants serve red beans and rice as a special on Mondays, but it's a tasty treat every day of the week.

-History of the Red Bean Parade
+History of "the Red Bean Parade" in New Orleans

-Why Red Beans on Monday?
+Why Does New Orleans Eat Red Beans on Monday?